False Statements and Fraudulent Debt Collection

 To answer a phone for a collector

-(this works with called ID).
+(this works with caller ID).

 To speak with the collector if you do